farhanhussainleo/copilot-studio-series/01-intro-copilot-studio/README.md

 ## Who this is for

-This series is aimed for beginners who are new to Copilot Studio and agent creation process.
-Familiarty with a progrmaming language will be helpful such as Python, C#, etc.
+This series is aimed at beginners who are new to Copilot Studio and the agent creation process.
+Familiarity with a programming language will be helpful such as Python, C#, etc.

 - Developers & technical practitioners new to Copilot Studio
 - Builders who want practical, communication-centric agent workflows